-Various implant systems are available for the treatment of midfacial fractures based on the midface system 1.0, 1.3, 1.5, and 2.0.
+Various implant systems are available to treat midfacial fractures based on the midface system: 1.0, 1.3, 1.5, and 2.0.
 The numbers refer to the outer screw thread diameter in mm.

-Plating of the periorbital region is best done with screw thread diameters of between 1.0, 1.3, or 1.5 mm.
-Low profile plates are recommended so the patient is not disturbed by implant prominence.
-However, if increased stability is needed, stronger implants must be selected.
+Plating of the periorbital region is best done with screw thread diameters of between 1.0, 1.3, and 1.5 mm.
+Low profile plates are recommended, so the patient is not disturbed by implant prominence.
+However, if increased stability is needed, stronger (thicker) implants must be selected.

-Plating of buttresses such as the zygomaticomaxillary buttress (where high masticatory forces are transmitted) requires thicker plates than infraorbital rim fractures.
+Plating of buttresses such as the zygomaticomaxillary buttress (where high masticatory forces are transmitted) requires thicker plates (1.5 or 2.0 mm) than infraorbital rim fractures (1.0 or 1.3 mm).

-For each of the four screw dimensions, a range of various shaped plates of varied thickness exist.
+For each of the four screw dimensions, different-shaped plates of various thicknesses are available.

 The quality and thickness of the bone determine the choice of screw type.
 The pitch of the thread is important for anchorage.
 Most screws used in the midface are self-tapping.